-Concrete can be impregnated with color or a colored epoxy can be used on the top to seal in the concrete and make it beautifully shine.
+Concrete can be impregnated with color or a colored epoxy can be used on the top to seal the concrete and make it shine beautifully.
 Epoxy affords beautifully to all types of design elements.

 Stamped concrete is also an excellent option for patios.
 Concrete can be stamped in a wide array of methods.
 It can be made to look just like natural stones and other materials but requires much less maintenance.
 Stamped concrete can also add a decorative element to all types of designs.

 Stained concrete lasts for many years because the concrete material soaks up the stain deep into the layers.
 Concrete can be subtly or vividly stained, depending on the wishes of the owner and the application.
 Stamped concrete gives you a huge array of decorative options, many more than with other materials.
 The patio can be colored to look like stone or virtually any color to match your home or surroundings.
 Plus concrete can be poured into any shape, giving you a large number of options.